 Lindenwood University, located in Saint Charles, Mo, comes out on top for its MFA in Writing.
 The school is known for its strong liberal arts program.
 This degree is offered in numerous ways: fully online, fully on-campus, or a hybrid program.
-While there is no residency requirement, all students meet on-campus one night per week.

 - Breaking the Fourth Wall